qbatch/oneapp/REPRICER.md

 ## Exclude Sellers {#3}
 User can exclude sellers while competing to other offers.
 Users can select following options to exclude sellers:
 Ignore Seller Rating: User can enter Seller Rating and Feedback count to exclude sellers.
-Repricer will not compete with the Feedback Rating and Count less than and equal to the number that user enters.
+Repricer will not compete with the Feedback Rating and Count less than and equal to the number that user enters.[^2]

 `Ignore Seller Ids`: User can enter multiple Seller Ids to exclude them from competing with.
 Repricer will not compete with them.